trippleflux/nxscripts/alcobot/trunk/readme.txt

   Path: modules/generic/invite

   1. Add "invite" to the module list in AlcoBot.conf.
-  2. Create an ODBC DSN connection to your database.
-Use the table schema provided in invite.sql, which is located in the module's directory.
-  3. Configure the [Module::Invite] section in AlcoBot.conf.
+  2. Configure the [Module::Invite] section in AlcoBot.conf.
-  4. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.
+  3. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.
-  5. Instructions for installing the SITE commands are in the top of the siteInvite.tcl file, which is located in the module's directory.
+  4. Instructions for installing the SITE commands are in the top of the siteInvite.tcl file, which is located in the module's directory.

   ############################################################